Karen Witter: Career

 after "one of the most expansive [searches] in soap history", beating out over 300 other hopefuls for the role.

 Connie Passalacqua of Soap Scoop praised her casting in the role, saying it "added an actress with considerable dimension to the soap opera scene".

 She played the part until 1994.

 She was nominated for a 1991 Soap Opera Digest Award for Outstanding Female Newcomer in Daytime.

-Life Coaching

-Lorre retired from acting, and became a life coach & a spiritual healer.
+Lorre retired from acting, and became a life coach and spiritual healer.
 She has written three books on spiritual healing.

 Personal life

-Lorre was married to television writer and producer Chuck Lorre in 2001, changing her name from Karen Witter to Karen Lorre.
-They divorced in 2010, and she kept Lorre's last name.
+Lorre married television writer and producer Chuck Lorre in 2001, changing her name from Karen Witter to Karen Lorre.